bbaserdem/qmk_firmware/users/bbaserdem/README.md

 - [x] Transition to new layers
 - [x] Revamp RGB light codes
 - [x] Fix music mode codes
+- [x] Add rotary encoder support
+- [ ] Converge on final keymap
 - [ ] Transfer code to layout
+- [ ] Document all features more extensibly
+- [ ] Generate json files to be used with Keyboard-Layout-Editor to produce images.
+- [ ] Add OLED support

 # Keyboards